Utilization of Resources

 1)A reduction in office paper

-Starting with Noda Plant that acquired ISO 14001 certification in 1997, the main domestic business sites in the Kikkoman group such as Noda Head Office, Tokyo Head Office, and all sites of Kikkoman Food Products Company, Nippon Del Monte Corporation, and Manns Wines Co., Ltd. have set our goal of reducing the amount of office paper used as part of our approaches to minimize waste.
-To achieve the goal, we utilize the blank side of paper, create paperless documents such as purchase order forms and conference materials, and avoid unnecessary printouts.
-If we still need office paper, our employees are encouraged to purchase environmentally-friendly paper certified by the FSC (*1) or PEFC (*2) in principle.
+Starting with Noda Factory that acquired ISO 14001 certification in 1997, the principal business sites of the Kikkoman Group in Japan, such as Noda Head Office, Tokyo Head Office, and all sites of Kikkoman Food Products Company, Nippon Del Monte Corporation, and Manns Wines Co., Ltd. have set the goal of reducing the amount of office paper, as a part of our approaches to minimize waste.
+To achieve the goal, we utilize the blank side of paper, paperless purchase order forms and conference materials, in addition to avoid unnecessary printouts.
+If the printout is needed, we encourage our employees to use environmentally-friendly paper certified by the FSC (*1) or PEFC (*2) in principle.

 1. (*1)FSC-certified paper: Paper certified under a global standard (FSC: Forest Stewardship Council) that verifies materials provided from properly managed forests in terms of environmental and social sustainability have been delivered to consumers through appropriate processing and distribution.

-2. (*2)PEFC-certified paper: Paper certified by the program (Programme for the Endorsement of Forest Certification Scheme), which mutually authorize the certification systems of multiple countries with general European industrial guidelines as the basis.
+2. (*2)PEFC-certified paper: Paper certified by the program (Program for the Endorsement of Forest Certification Scheme), which mutually authorize the certification systems of multiple countries with general European industrial guidelines as the basis.

 Office supply shelves for reuse (The multipurpose auditorium on the third floor of Kikkoman Tokyo Head Office)

-The Kikkoman group keeps pursuing even more reduction in wastes and reuse of them.
+The Kikkoman Group keeps pursuing even more reduction in wastes and its reuse.